HeatherRemacle/exchangelabops/pages/governance.md

 **Governance structures need to be very responsive to the functions of Agile delivery.**

+This page walks you through the basics of how we've come to our practices of adapting governance.
+It is a good primer, and for deeper learning, please consider:
+- <a href= "https://www.csps-efpc.gc.ca/Catalogue/courses-eng.aspx?code=I601" target="_blank">Self-paced learning through the Digital Government 101 Bootcamp</a> created in partnership with governments across Canada)
+- Digital Leadership training for product owners and executive (contact us for details.)
+- Reaching out to the Exchange Lab team to get connected to a mentor.

 ## Definition

 In generic terms, Governance should be designed to enable the positive conditions you are aiming to achieve with a group of people that is appropriate for the context they are in.

 Governance  represents the norms, values and rules of the game through which interactions and decision making are managed.
 It may be subtle and not be easily observable.
-In a broad sense, governance is about the culture and institutional environment in which stakeholders interact among themselves and participate in the affairs of the organization.

 When the lab kicked off, there were no new governance structures in place or obvious ways to restructure existing governance.
 Everyone was learning how to "make Agile work."
-Or, they attempted to apply exsiting governance structures, with ill-effect.
+Or, they attempted to apply existing governance structures, with ill-effect.

 Over time, it has become evident that there is a need to adapt the typical governance structures connected to Agile teams in the public service.

 ## What is wrong with typical governance?

 When people in government think of governance, they often think of decision making committees.
-These structures are a product of hierarchy and actually reflect a process designed to slow public servants down.
-It includes deliberation and decision making at a table where people have limited attention and time.
+These structures are a product of hierarchy and are designed for slow moving and predictable process.
+Committees tend to facilitate deliberation and decision making at a table where people have limited attention and time.
 Where the circumstances (rules, conditions) are clear and simple enough for the table to understand, this structure can work.

 A committee table is ill-equipped to make most decisions related to complex problems, which are the focus of Agile teams.
 They have the least information about the problem and potential solutions, and simply do not have the time or methods to properly probe, sense and respond with appropriate decisions.

 ## What is different about Agile Governance?